4uffin/reallybig/README.md

 ## Want to Contribute?

+> [!WARNING]
-**🚨 Warning:** This repository is LARGE.
+> This repository is LARGE.
 Cloning will take significant time and bandwidth.

 If you want to add your own massive files to this experiment, check out [CONTRIBUTING.md](CONTRIBUTING.md) for detailed instructions.